LambdaTest/documentation/docs/smartui-testcafe-sdk.md

 Welcome to the world of simplified visual testing with the SmartUI SDK.

-Integrating seamlessly into your existing Playwright testing suite, SmartUI SDK revolutionizes the way you approach visual regression testing.
+Integrating seamlessly into your existing Testcafe testing suite, SmartUI SDK revolutionizes the way you approach visual regression testing.
 Our robust solution empowers you to effortlessly capture, compare, and analyze screenshots across a multitude of browsers and resolutions, ensuring comprehensive coverage and accuracy in your visual testing endeavors.

 ## Pre-requisites for running tests through SmartUI SDK

-- Basic understanding of Command Line Interface and Playwright is required.
+- Basic understanding of Command Line Interface and Testcafe is required.
 - Login to [LambdaTest SmartUI](https://smartui.lambdatest.com/) with your credentials.

-The following steps will guide you in running your first Visual Regression test on LambdaTest platform using SmartUI Playwright SDK integration.
+The following steps will guide you in running your first Visual Regression test on LambdaTest platform using SmartUI Testcafe SDK integration.

 ## Create a SmartUI Project